Skip to main content

 • Criterion #1 is the child’s maturity and desire, not the budget or prestige.

-• Costs range from €2,000/year (French public internat) to €130,000/year (Swiss boarding school).
-The gap is 1 to 65.
+• Costs range from €2,000/year (French public internat) to over CHF 140,000/year (Swiss boarding school).
+The gap is roughly 1 to 70.

-• In emergencies (geopolitical crisis), mid-year enrolments are possible in the UK — specialist agencies accelerate the process.
+• In emergencies (geopolitical crisis), mid-year enrolments are possible in the UK: specialist agencies accelerate the process.

 • The French public internat is a serious and underestimated alternative at a fraction of the cost of a British boarding school.